protofire/uma-subgraph/README.md

 #### PriceRequest

 This entity tracks the latest state of a specific price request for a given PriceIdentifier.
 It will have information regarding the status of the request (whether it has been resolved or not), the price it has resolved if it did, the latest round available for the request, metadata for the resolution and more.
-It will also track the events related to any of the rounds within it, like votes commited, votes revealed and rewards claimed.
+It will also track the events related to any of the rounds within it, like votes committed, votes revealed and rewards claimed.

 ```graphql
 type PriceRequest @entity {